Blokyk/starkid/docs/StarKid-overview.md

 > originally from the "commands and groups" section:
 > This is because it is heavily geared towards
 > multi-command apps (CLIs with multiple levels of commands and
-> sub-commands), and there are quite a lot of difference between
+> subcommands), and there are quite a lot of difference between
 > single- and multi-command scenarios.
 [While it is possible](#bonus-using-default-commands-to-write-a-single-command-app),
 > to write single-command apps, please understand that this not
 > really a scenario we favor, and we will not be making any huge